15 Sep 2022

 Boards are looking for tech leaders who can think beyond the confines of just the IT function; who can implement ‘new’ technology, such as AI, and who collaborate and encourage input from across the organization.
 Both teams and individuals need to be tech-proficient and constantly learning.
 It is their responsibility to ensure tech skills capability is adequate and up to date.

 Equally as important is the topic of skills transference.

 Boards need individuals who will collaborate with other C-suite members, provide innovative ideas for a variety of functions, and challenge them on decisions that hold a wider impact on overall company performance.
 As well as the benefits from the technology itself, this helps increase tech acumen on the board.

 Demand is at an all-time high, while the ‘right’ candidates are few and far between.
 Sought-after tech leaders who tick all the boxes already hold several board positions, and are unable to take on any more.
 Market conditions therefore require some flexibility from boards.

 To acquire tech skills and place them on the board, it may mean compromising on specific experiences.

-Perhaps it may not be as imperative for the candidate to have UKPLC experience, if they’ve successfully implemented large-scale technology programmes and have current or recent public board-level capabilities.
-Previous board experience may be encouraged but not an absolute necessity, and organisations could consider a broad-reaching ‘Head of’ who meets any other requirements.
+Perhaps it may not be as imperative for the candidate to have UKPLC experience, if they’ve successfully implemented large-scale technology programs and have current or recent public board-level capabilities.
+Previous board experience may be encouraged but not an absolute necessity, and organizations could consider a broad-reaching ‘Head of’ who meets any other requirements.

 Technology moves fast, and it is only speeding up.
-Waiting to find a board member who ticks all the traditional boxes could leave organisations well behind their competitors.
+Waiting to find a board member who ticks all the traditional boxes could leave organizations well behind their competitors.

 If you would like to discuss your needs around CIO, CTO, CDO or CISO roles, please contact Diane Gilley, get in touch with us here or your local Odgers Berndtson contact.